-The settlements in Cappadocia had come into existence, mostly in the valleys of Goreme, Ihlara and Soganli.
-The people who had settled here, worshipped in the churches that they carved out of the rocks, and they dealt with agriculture to meet their own needs.
+The settlements in Cappadocia had come into existence, mostly in the valleys of Goreme, Ihlara, and Soganli.
+The people who had settled here worshipped in the churches that they carved out of the rocks, and they dealt with agriculture to meet their own needs.
 The water sources in the valleys made this region productive.
 The most intensive settlement was in the vicinity of the township of Goreme.
-It is possible to see many churches together today in the locality made into an open air museum.
+It is possible to see many churches together today in the locality made into an open-air museum.

-Let us begin discussing the churches in Cappadocia, by describing the churches in this open air museum.
+Let us begin discussing the churches in Cappadocia, by describing the churches in this open-air museum.
 In Goreme, at a distance of 7 km (4.3 miles) from Urgup, the first ancient structure that appears in front of us is the Maidens Monastery.
-The monastery, belonging to the first half of the 11th century, and is an interesting building of six stores.
+The monastery, belonging to the first half of the 11th century and is an interesting building of six stores.
 The Chapel of St. Basil is situated on the opposite side of the promenade road in the museum.
 The Church with Apple, one of the most important churches in Goreme, appears in sight thereafter.
 The church, planned in the shape of a closed Greek cross, ends with three abscissas.
 The church belongs to the 12th century and the frescos in it display the scenes based on the contents of the Bible and also inspired by the Pentateuch.
 The Church of St. Barbara is situated beyond the Church with Apple.
-In this church which belongs to the first half of the 11th century and the descriptions of Pontacrator Christ, Georgios, Theodoros and Saint Barbara are worthy of attention.
+In this church which belongs to the first half of the 11th century and the descriptions of Pontacrator Christ, Georgios, Theodoros, and Saint Barbara are worthy of attention.

-The Church with Sandals (Carikli Kilise) is situated at the extreme north of the valley.
-The Church with Sandals belongs to the 12th century, has a dining hall under it, and there descriptions of the scenes from Christ’s life and from the Pentateuch inside the church.
+The Church with Sandals is situated at the extreme north of the valley.
+The Church with Sandals belongs to the 12th century, has a dining hall under it, and their descriptions of the scenes from Christ’s life and from the Pentateuch inside the church.

 The missile-shaped fairy Chimneys within the Zemi Deresi near these churches, create very interesting scenery.
 There are many churches in the township of Goreme, such as Yusuf Koc, Durmus Kadir.
 While traveling in Goreme, the fortresses of Uchisar and Ortahisar suddenly appear in front of you as a magnificent sight.
 Here, the Valley of Guvercinlik is so beautiful that one doesn’t get tired of watching it.

-Aktepe and the Valleys of Uchisar, Kiliclar, Uzundere are places which display very interesting sights.
+Aktepe and the Valleys of Uchisar, Kiliclar, Uzundere are places that display very interesting sights.
 The Pink Valley, placed between Avanos and Urgup arouses interest by reason of its natural scenery.
 The Church of Cavusin, situated on the road of Avanos at a distance of 2 km to Goreme, is decorated with frescos belonging to the 11th century.
 One can walk from Cavusin to the Valleys of Gulludere and Kizilcukur.
 The 12 churches in this region can also be visited during this walk that will be a pleasant thing for you to remember.
 We come across interesting scenery in Bagli Deresi which extends towards Killik or Kaya Harmani in the north of Avanos-Goreme road and towards Uchisar in the south of it.

 In the Valley of Ihlara which is arrived at by diverging from the Aksaray-Nevsehir road, there are 36 churches each one of which is more interesting than the other.
-When one descends the steps and reaches the valley at the end of the road, the Churches of Agacalti, Sumbullu, Kokar and Yilanli can be seen in the Open Air Museum of Ihlara.
-The other churches of importance such as those of Egritas, Purenliseki, Karagedik, Kirkdamalti, Bahattin Samanligi and Ala Kilise are also situated in this valley.
+When one descends the steps and reaches the valley at the end of the road, the Churches of Agacalti, Sumbullu, Kokar, and Yilanli can be seen in the Open Air Museum of Ihlara.
+The other churches of importance such as those of Egritas, Purenliseki, Karagedik, Kirkdamalti, Bahattin Samanligi, and Ala Kilise are also situated in this valley.
 The Church of Gumusler belonging to the 11th century and are located at a distance of 7 km (4.3 miles) to Nigde, is a church of interesting appearance.
 The Churches called Yuksek Kilise and Kizil Kilise which are located in Guzelyurt, are made of stone.